 Legislative focus is on areas such as discrimination, working hours, data protection, and recruitment, redundancy and dismissal.

-You'll need to be friendly but remain professional, adaptable and have great communication skills to succeed in this type of law.
+You'll need to be friendly but remain professional, be adaptable and have great communication skills to succeed in this type of law.

 Scientific knowledge and good analytical skills are two of the qualities you need to access the variety of work in this area of law.

 Equity and trusts